colonyos/colonies/docs/Generators.md

 # Generators
 Generators receive data (strings) from clients (via API) and automatically spawn workflows when number of calls exceed a threshold.
-Data is then available as argument to the Colonies process.
+Data is then available as an argument to the Colonies process.

 ## Start a Colonies server
 ```console